 Also in 1979 the NAACP focused on making anti-discrimination and equal employment opportunity laws work.
-The Minority Women’s Alliance was formed placed 18 people in unsubsidized jobs in its first year.
+The Minority Women’s Alliance was formed and placed 18 people in unsubsidized jobs in its first year.

 A Ms. Sample lodged a complaint with Massachusetts Commission Against Discrimination (MCAD) against her employer, Berkshire Training and Employment Program, the local CETA Agency, saying she had unfairly been denied a promotion.
-Accompanied by Frank Patrick of the NAACP Legal Redress Committee and Debora Powell, chairman of the women’s alliance, Ms. Sample had a hearing at BETEP.
+Accompanied by Frank Patrick of the NAACP Legal Redress Committee and Debora Powell, chair of the women’s alliance, Ms. Sample had a hearing at BETEP.
 Mrs. Powell was the late wife of now NAACP President Dennis Powell.

 The MCAD case was closed after Sample accepted a negotiated settlement that gave her credit for a year’s experience toward the position of counselor for her community work with the NAACP and Minority Women’s Alliance.
 William Johnson said, “(The) Sample outcome is significant; many employers are hiding behind ‘qualification’ to avoid meeting Affirmative Action guidelines.”

-The City of Pittsfield Affirmative Action Officer, Diane Jackman, Director of Administrative Services, worked closely with the black community and especially with Sidney Harris, president of the NAACP.
+The City of Pittsfield Affirmative Action Officer, Diane Jackman, Director of Administrative Services, worked closely with the Black community and especially with Sidney Harris, president of the NAACP.

 A Less Prominent Issue

 By early 1980, as civil rights became less prominent as an issue, the Berkshire County Branch of the NAACP lost membership, and it had almost ceased to exist by early 1980.
 In 1982 core members reorganized and revitalized the local organization.
-Nevertheless, by the end of the 1990s the organization membership had again declined and the local branch became inactive.
+Nevertheless, by the end of the 1990s the organization’s membership had again declined and the local branch became inactive.

 At the same time, General Electric began to down-size, leading to many economic issues in Pittsfield and surrounding towns and especially for minorities.

-In 1992 Philip Pettijohn, an attorney and West Side (Pittsfield) activist, challenged the Police Department to suspend its stereotypes of members of the black community and accept the notion that they are equal citizens “with as much a right to be here as anyone.”
+In 1992 Philip Pettijohn, an attorney and West Side (Pittsfield) activist, challenged the Police Department to suspend its stereotypes of members of the Black community and accept the notion that they are equal citizens “with as much a right to be here as anyone.”

-Mayor Edward M. Reilly formed the first Citizens Advisory Committee, established as a means of easing tension between the police and Pittsfield’s black community.
+Mayor Edward M. Reilly formed the first Citizens Advisory Committee, established as a means of easing tension between the police and Pittsfield’s Black community.